Cleveland Browns acquire Odell Beckham Jr. from New York Giants

 In the past week, the next step has turned into a rebuild.

-Vernon was dealt, the team did not put a franchise tag on safety Landon Collins -- the catalyst of the defence and leading tackler each of the last four seasons is about to sign with NFC East rival Washington.
+Vernon was dealt, and the team did not put a franchise tag on safety Landon Collins.
+Instead, the catalyst of the defence and leading tackler each of the last four seasons is about to sign with NFC East rival Washington.

 AP Sports Writer Tom Canavan contributed.